DarkMatterCore/libusbhsfs/README.md

 * [ITotalJustice](https://github.com/ITotalJustice), for testing the partition table parsing algorithm.
 * [FennecTECH](https://github.com/fennectech), for breaking stuff on a regular basis.
 * All the Alpha Testers and Super Users from the nxdumptool Discord server, for being a constant source of ideas (and memes).
-* And last but not least, my girlfriend, for always being by my side and motivating me to keep working on all my projects.
-I love you.

 Changelog
 --------------